 Senior Fellow in the Maxine Goodman Levin College of Urban Affairs and, since 1981, Director of the college’s Northern Ohio Data & Information Service (NODIS) at CSU, Dr. Salling manages a team of researchers, programmers, GIS Specialists, and student employees involved in data dissemination, demographic analysis, and urban and GIS applications.

 He is the State of Ohio’s Liaison to the Census Bureau for its redistricting data programs and is Chairman and Key Person for the Cleveland Census Statistical Areas Committee.
 He also serves on the Council of the Ohio Geographically Referenced Information Program (OGRIP), representing higher education.
 Dr. Salling has been active in the Urban and Regional Information Systems Association (URISA) since 1982, is a past board member, and was the editor of the URISA Conference Proceedings from 1986 to 2004.
-He is a member and vice chair of the Core Committee of GISCorps which matches GIS professionals to volunteer opportunities in underprivileged communities, particularly in developing countries.
+He is a member of the Core Committee of GISCorps which matches GIS professionals to volunteer opportunities in underprivileged communities, particularly in developing countries.
 He was the recipient of URISA's 1988 and 2000 Service Awards.
 He is also a member of the Association of Public Data Users (APDU).

 Dr. Salling has published papers dealing with computer applications in planning, data dissemination, geographic information systems, poverty, residential mobility, environmental equity, redistricting, and demography.
 Dr. Salling has taught courses on GIS, urban geography, statistical and computer methods, and demography.
 He holds a B.A. and Ph.D. in Geography from Kent State University and an M.A. in Geography from the University of Cincinnati.
 He is a certified GIS Professional (GISP) by the Geographic Information Systems Certification Institute (GISCI).